rippleFCL/rpi-sensehat-mqtt/README.md

     ```
     <p align="center"><img src="assets/sensehat_load_image.png" width="50%"></p>

-    (I also made other 8x8 pixels battery states in `assets/battery/` if you feel like using.)
+    (Other battery states I made are in `assets/battery/`.
+Check `assets/pixel_art/` for addtional images that can be displayed on the LED matrix.)

 [top](#table-of-contents)